Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Theoretical breakdown point under general model setups

-\begin{remark} One of the important divergences among the S-divergence family of divergences is the Hellinger distance ($A = B = 1/2$).
-Minimum Hellinger Distance Estimator (MHDE) which aims to minimize the Hellinger distance between the empirical density and the model density function has been found to be extremely robust, and is often a popular choice for multivariate location and scatter estimate. \cite{tamura1986hellinger} showed that under some suitable assumptions, the asymptotic breakdown point of MHDE is at least $1/4$, independent of the data dimension.
-This is actually a special case of Theorem~\ref{thm:sdiv-breakdown-2} where under a different set of assumptions we obtain the same asymptotic breakdown point of MHDE. \end{remark}
+When $\alpha = 1$ in the MSD functional, MSDE coincides with the robust minimum $L^2$ distance estimator irrespective of the value of $\lambda$.
+It has an asymptotic breakdown point of $1/2$ which can also be seen from Figure~\ref{fig:bp-lower-bound}.
+Another one of the important divergences among the S-divergence family of divergences is the Hellinger distance ($A = B = 1/2$).
+Minimum Hellinger Distance Estimator (MHDE) which aims to minimize the Hellinger distance between the empirical density and the model density function has been found to be extremely robust, and is often a popular choice for multivariate location and scatter estimate. \cite{tamura1986hellinger} and~\cite{toma2008minimum} showed that under some suitable assumptions, the asymptotic breakdown point of MHDE is at least $1/4$, independent of the data dimension.
+This is a special case of Corollary~\ref{thm:sdiv-breakdown-2} where we obtain the same bound under a different set of assumptions.

-\begin{remark} When the parameter of interest is the location parameter and the support of the model family of distribution is the whole $\R^d$, where $d$ is the dimension of the parameter, Assumption~\ref{assum:BP-4} is satisfied automatically if the contaminating distribution also belongs to the same family.
-In such cases, Theorem~\ref{thm:sdiv-breakdown-2} implies that the asymptotic breakdown point of the MSDE is at least as large as $(B/(1+\alpha))^{1/A}$, regardless of the dimension $d$.
-The breakdown results obtained for the robust location estimators in~\cite{basu1998robust} and~\cite{ghosh2013robust} are special cases of this situation. \end{remark}
+\begin{remark} When the parameter of interest is the location parameter and the support of the model family of densities is the whole $\R^d$, for some positive integer $d$, Assumptions~\ref{assum:bp-integrable} and~\ref{assume:bp-f-dominate-k} are satisfied automatically if the contaminating density also belongs to the same family.
+Hence, for the location estimation problem, Corollary~\ref{thm:sdiv-breakdown-2} implies that the asymptotic breakdown point of the MSDE functional is at least as large as $\min\{ (B/(1+\alpha))^{1/A}, 1 - (B/(1+\alpha))^{1/A} \}$ for $A > 0$, and $\min\{ e^{-1/(1+\alpha)}, 1 - e^{-1/(1+\alpha)} \}$ for $A = 0$, regardless of the dimension $d$. \end{remark}

-Theorem~\ref{thm:sdiv-breakdown-2} also tells us that the determining quantity of the breakdown point is $\left( B/(1+\alpha) \right)^{1/A}$ and whether it is less than $1/2$ or greater than $1/2$.
-To see this, note that Assumption~\ref{assum:BP-3} can be rewritten as